 - A dad in New York sued Crocs for $7 million after his 3-year-old daughter sustained permanent and severe injuries when her clog got stuck in a La Guardia Airport escalator.

 Product manufacturers must warn of any hazards associated with the use or wear of their items.
-When failure to warn of a hazard or to fix it causes personal injury or wrongful death, the product maker can be held liable for products liability.
+When failure to warn of a hazard or to fix it causes personal injury or wrongful death, the product maker can be held liable.